col-a-guo/guo_chen_jang_ms_project/readme.txt

 Push to Hub won't work without huggingface login.

-All code is original; some AI assistance, especially on data cleaning/processing parts.
+All code is original; some AI assistance, especially on rote tasks (e.g. data cleaning, visualization, baseline comments) but minimal for important parts (i.e. the actual models, specific comments)